Causes of Cognitive Disorders

 People with cognitive disorders experience problems with memory and thinking ability.

-Primary among these is Dementia – a disorder which affects the older population most.
+Primary among these cognition issues is Dementia – a disorder which affects the older population most.
 As we are all living longer, we have found that dementia rates double every 5 years over the age of 65.

 Chart courtesy of The Canadian Study of Health and Aging Working Group (CSHA)